core-wg/cf-reg-update/draft-fossati-core-cf-reg-update.md

 | 65000-65535 | Experimental use (no operational use) |
 {: #tbl-new-cf-proc title="Updated CoAP Content-Formats Registration Procedures"}

-Where the "FCFS+" expert check comprises the following steps:
+The DE checks consist of the following steps:

 1. The content-type associated with the requested Content-Format must be associated with an already registered CoAP Content-Format;
 1. The media type associated with the requested Content-Format must exist in the "Media Types" registry {{?IANA.media-types}}, or IANA has approved its registration;